SwatiNeha/smartcurvefit/README.md

 remotes::install_github("SwatiNeha/smartcurvefit", build_vignettes = TRUE)
 ```

-- If you want to install testthat files also: (⚠️ non ideal)
+- If you want to install testthat files also:

 ```r
 remotes::install_github(